gjoseph92/soundDENA/doc/index.rst

-.. soundDB documentation master file, created by sphinx-quickstart on Wed Sep 23 13:24:06 2015.
+.. soundDENA documentation master file, created by sphinx-quickstart on Wed Sep 23 13:24:06 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.